partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 }
 ```

-Thus we see that data may have heterogeneities -- regardless of whether
+Thus we see that data may have heterogeneities --- regardless of whether
 they are described by a schema or not.
 PartiQL tackles heterogeneous
-data, in ways that we will see in the next use cases and feature
+data in ways that we will see in the next use cases and feature
 presentations.

 ## Tuples with Missing Attributes